robinboncoeur/Art/docs/writing/2DE-1stEd.md

 When her face appeared, something in my shoulders loosened.

 She was propped somewhere warm and familiar, lamp-light catching one side of her face.
-Her expression changed the moment she saw me—just a slight stilling, her head tipped a little.
+Her expression changed the moment she saw me — just a slight stilling, her head tipped a little.

 “Hi petal,” she said gently.
 “How are you?”